MichaelCrawley1/myPortfolio/README.md

 You can see it is going to animate over the opacity property.
 The time of the animation going from 0 to 1 in opacity will be shown via the animation property itself.

 The, 'smoothPopUp' keyframe is completed going from, 'display: none' to, 'display: block' and it is vice versa with the, 'smoothPopOut' keyframe.
-Further more the, 'display: block' or 'display: none' property are acted on first, however, the 'opacity' property via the keyframe animation makes it seem that the opacity is called first due to the slow, deliberate animation.
+Furthermore the, 'display: block' or 'display: none' property are acted on first, however, the 'opacity' property via the keyframe animation makes it seem that the opacity is called first due to the slow, deliberate animation.

 Enclosed is a javascript snippet and then a visual navigation of the site of how this animation action occurs.

 <br/>

+***JavaScript Code Snippet For The Animation In This Project***
 ![javascript code for the animation](https://i.imgur.com/KHYmuw8.png "javascript code for the animatio")